Magnolia Table / 2132 South Valley Mills Drive

 EZPAWN / 1000 S. Valley Mills Drive

-The building was much smaller back then, but back in 1989 this was Circle K (before they sold out and years before Circle K reappeared in a new form catty-corner).
+The building was much smaller back then, but back in 1989 this was Circle K (before they sold out and years before Circle K reappeared in a new form catty-corner...if briefly, sort of).
 Today this is EZPawn with a much larger building.
-Until around the mid-2010s, there was an "EZLoan Money Services" storefront that has since closed and not re-absorbed into the main building.
-This was probably in response to a $10 million fine laid down by the government for illegal debt collection tactics, but who really knows for sure.
+Until 2015, there was an "EZLoan Money Services" storefront that has since closed and not re-absorbed into the main building.
+This was shut down nationally following illegal debt collection tactics.

 AutoZone / 905 S. Valley Mills Drive